zulip/zulip/docs/testing/manual-testing.md

 Try narrowing from the message view:
 - Hotkeys
-    - use Esc to go to All messages
+    - use a to go to All messages
     - use s to narrow to a stream (select message first and verify in sidebar)
     - use S to narrow to the topic (and verify in sidebar)